smithlabcode/falco/README.md

 $ make install
 ```

-This should create a `bin` directory
+This should create a `bin` directory inside the cloned repository
+containing `falco`.
 ### Required C++ dependencies

 [zlib](https://zlib.net) is required to read gzip compressed FASTQ files.
 It is